Inside the Life, Death and Continuing Legacy of Whitney Houston

 Since her heartbreaking, premature death in 2012, Whitney Houston's life has been examined from every angle.

-In those first days after she was discovered face down in a hotel bathroom on Feb.
+In those first days after she was discovered face down in a hotel bathroom seven years ago, on Feb.
 11, 2012, countless obituaries were written, reflecting on the legacy of the 48-year-old musical icon, her brilliant, unmatched voice and the enumerable hardships she faced.

 Then came the postmortem discoveries: Former husband Bobby Brown claimed in an interview "both of us cheated on each other," and said in his 2016 memoir, Every Little Step, that they had tasked a nanny to care for daughter Bobbi Kristina Brown in another wing of the house while they got high.
 Rumors surfaced about Whitney's too-close relationship with friend and assistant-turned-creative director Robyn Crawford and the 2017 documentary Whitney: Can I Be Me alleged a bodyguard was fired after filing a detailed report of the singer's drug use.